BtNowakowski/Simple-Directory-Monitor/README.md

  ### How to use:

 - Run the app
-- Enter your desired paths by clicking the  "..." button, or replace the *[WINDOWS USER]* with your windows username
+- Enter your desired paths by clicking the  "..." button, or disable moving given files category by clicking "X" button
 - Click the submit button
 - Your app is now running in background, monitoring and sorting all your files in the directory given